 A nutritionist teaches people about normal healthy eating.

 They can give you nutrition advice that is right for you plus the practical skills and ideas to make a start.

 The term Nutritionist isn’t protected.
-Nutrition Coaches, Nutritionists and Nutrition Educators can having varying qualifications and experience.
+Nutrition Coaches, Nutritionists and Nutrition Educators can having varying qualifications and experience but are often the chosen term for people without a university degree.
 Look for someone who has studied at a well-known university, and is registered with the Nutrition Society of Australia.
 A good nutritionist will be more than happy to share their qualifications and work history with you.
 Don’t be afraid to ask.

 Dietitians in Australia are registered with the Dietitians of Association Australian of Australia as an Accredited Practicing Dietitian (APD).

 This term is protected by law so only those who are qualified and expressed are allowed to use the title.
 It is the only credential recognised Medicare as the quality standard for nutrition and dietetics services in Australia (which means the only nutrition service you can claim on Medicare – if you qualify).
 In Australia, An Accredited Practicing Dietitian has studied an accredited dietetic program at an Australian university.
 Usually this is a Bachelor of Science and THEN a postgraduate diploma or Masters degree.
 They also have to keep up with continuing professional development to keep their APD status.
 Like nutritionists, dietitians work in all sorts of different settings, from hospitals to the food industry to private practices – where you are most likely to see one.
 They can assess, diagnose and prescribe dietary treatments for many nutrition and diet related conditions.
 A dietitian will be happy to share their work experience and current APD status with you, just ask.